You can now set default playback devices for Google Home

-By default, when you tell a Google Home speaker to stream some music or a podcast, playback will begin on the speaker you issue the command to.
+By default, when you tell a Google Home ($109.00 at Walmart) speaker to stream some music or a podcast, playback will begin on the speaker you issue the command to.

 Doing that once or twice isn't so bad.
 But if your collection of Google Home speakers and Chromecasts is growing, you likely have a couple of devices you'd prefer music or video to play on without having to specify each time.
 Fortunately, you can now change the default device for music playback or pick a default Chromecast for video playback.
 Here's how.